MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder-design-tips.md

     - **CTRL+SHIFT+Arrow keys**: Increase or decrease the size of the selected report item.

-- To add an item to a rectangle, use the upper-left tip of the mouse to point to the initial location of the item in the rectangle container.
+- To add an item to a rectangle, place the upper-left tip of the mouse pointer over the initial location of the item in the rectangle container.
 Use keyboard shortcuts to help position selected objects.
 The rectangle automatically expands to accommodate the size of the contained items.

 - To add multiple items to a tablix cell, first add a rectangle, and then add the items.